-If you would like further information about the buildings insurance or a copy of the policy contact your local manager or the Customer Centre.
+If you would like further information about the buildings insurance or a copy of the policy contact your location manager or the Customer Experience Hub.

 Contents insurance

 Our responsibility to arrange insurance does not extend to insuring any of your property's contents or your personal belongings.
 We strongly recommend you take out your own insurance policy for these items: